ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 {NOTE: }

 * The snapshot of an encrypted database is encrypted as well.
-  You can create an encrypted backup by taking the snapshot of an encrypted database.
+  The snapshot of an unencrypted database is not uncrypted.
-* Logical-backup encryption is not supported by RavenDB 4.0 and 4.1.
+* Logical-backup encryption is **not** supported by RavenDB 4.0 and 4.1.

 * In this page:
   * [Introduction](../../../../client-api/operations/maintenance/backup/encrypted-backup#introduction)